The Nowicki Lab at Duke University |

 Xinyue Chen

-Undergraduate Xinyue is a Junior from DKU interested in pursuing Avian Biology research and is currently exploring topics on avian behavior and cognition.
-She has research experience in bird-window collisions and migratory waterbirds in southeast China.
-They cannot live without extremely spicy foods and fieldwork but also enjoy bird-related lab work and specimen making. |
+Graduate affiliate Xinyue is a graduate student at the University of Lethbridge who attended DKU and worked in the lab during her semester at Duke in Durham.
+She is pursuing Avian Biology research and is currently exploring topics on avian communication.
+She has research experience in bird-window collisions and migratory waterbirds in southeast China. |

 ![]() ![]() |